OhKapitanMojKapitan/Obesenec-Hangman/README.md

 # Finished the basic code, with multiple words and checking inputs in script.sh.
 # Creating a textfile with grafical presentation of hanging procedure in hangman.txt.
+# For full working experience you need:
+# script.sh, hangman.txt, and ./sources-of-library/all/all.txt